iozozturk/android-bootstrap/README.md

 MeetApp is a demo application demonstrating a recommendation system that finds employees for an employer based on his preferences as a proof of concept manner.

-Have a questions about MeetApp?
+Have a question about MeetApp?
 Ping me with an email.

   <img src="http://www.ceng.metu.edu.tr/~e1775923/meetapp/main.png">
   <img src="http://www.ceng.metu.edu.tr/~e1775923/meetapp/userdetails.png">